 Arena Level 10 will earn you a place in the Harsh Punishment contest, which puts you up against the Iron Imprisoner III.
 This version of the Imprisoner is no longer being held with the gibbet we saw on the previous two.
 This means it can move around on its feet, though it still has manacles and an imprisoning helmet of some sort.
 This is a game changer, as it removes the harmless laser attack from the Imprisoner’s arsenal and replaces it with actual mobility and action, allowing the Imprisoner to cream you from almost any position.
 It’s no surprise that the internet’s prime strategy for this boss is to let the Damage Syphon ability build up your Focus bar while the Imprisoner tosses you around, and then to go invincible with a Shotlock!
-Blocking can help from time to time, while other players will want to dodge, constantly.
+Blocking can help from time to time, while other players will want to dodge, constantly, depending on your play style.
 You’re going to miss having multiplayer if you’re playing in HD, as the bosses’ new mobility means it prioritizes close-range attacks and is much easier to attack from a distance with another player!

 The next challenge on the docket is A Time to Chill at Arena Level 13, but unfortunately this is only unlocked during Aqua’s campaign, so we can’t quite address it at the moment.
 Instead, we’ll move all the way up to Arena Level 17, where we see Copycat Crisis, which ends with a rematch with the Mimic Master, who simply has improved stats.
 A little disappointing, honestly!

-From here, we’ll move on to one last arena round, at Arena Level 20, where the player takes on Keepers of the Arena.
+From here, we’ll move on to one last, standard arena round, at Arena Level 20, where the player takes on Keepers of the Arena.
 This is the last challenge that’s required for a completed report in the Vanilla release, if only because of its prize.
 This is definitely a late-/post-game challenge, and I outright considered putting it off until Aqua’s scenario so that all of the Arena’s post-game challenges would be in one block!
 (On that note, expect Aqua’s Mirage Arena segment to be put off until the end of her storyline.)

 Like I said above, Keepers of the Arena’s prize is the real reason this challenge was required by the report: it unlocks each characters’ ultimate Shotlock.
 Terra’s, for example, is Ultima Cannon, the attack used by the Lingering Will where his Keyblade turns into a giant cannon.
 The Shotlocks are definitely worth getting if you can manage to get them, but that’s the catch, isn’t it?
 There’s still one arena challenge left in the Vanilla version (even if the diary doesn’t require it) but we’ll put that off until Aqua’s scenario.

 One of the strange things about the game’s official timeline is that apparently Terra doesn’t go to Castle of Dreams after the Enchanted Dominion.
-According to the timeline: he goes to Dwarf Woodlands instead, despite it having a higher challenge level in the finished game!
+According to the timeline, he goes to Dwarf Woodlands instead, despite it having a higher challenge level in the finished game!
 Just a curious little detail, but one that we’ll set aside to go in the finished game, challenge level order of Enchanted Dominion -> Castle of Dreams -> Dwarf Woodlands.

 Oh, but before we head off, note that after their first world, Terra and Aqua can head off to the Land of Departure to grab a few cheap chests.
 Nice to have a place to go home to, isn’t it everybody?
 Right, Ven?
 Sora?

 So, last we saw the Castle of Dreams, Ven and Jaq had just finished Cinderella’s dress and sent her off to the ball.
-But as Terra arrives on the scene (full-sized), he comes to the Tremaine gardens to find Cinderella weeping in a torn dress after being attacked by her sisters as in the film.
+But as Terra arrives on the scene (properly full-sized, unlike Ven), he comes to the Tremaine gardens to find Cinderella weeping in a torn dress after being attacked by her sisters as in the film.
 Terra goes over to ask what’s wrong, and Cinderella gives a brief summary, addressing Jaq and Ven as her “friends” to avoid spoiling that Ven’s already been here (indeed, if you haven’t seen Ven’s storyline, it’s possible to take her dialogue and assume all the other animals from the film were involved in the game as well, but Kingdom Hearts’ ruthless character reductions strike again!).

 Terra’s response to this is… ahem.
 Terra’s response to this is to start lecturing Cinderella one why she shouldn’t be sad because it would allow darkness into her heart and corrupt her.
 Ho boy.
 Our big, sheltered ascetic man is getting into the real world like a trout flopping around on the beach.
-This scene is probably meant to be scene in comparison with Ven’s introduction to Snow White: both scenes show one of the boys encountering a crying princess and trying to help her in their own characteristic ways: Ven is open, receptive and tries to tend to Snow White’s concerns – if in however abbreviated a manner thanks to the size of the scene.
+This scene is probably meant to be scene in comparison with Ven’s introduction to Snow White: both scenes show one of the boys encountering a crying princess and trying to help her in their own characteristic ways.
+Ven is open, receptive and tries to tend to Snow White’s concerns – if in however abbreviated a manner thanks to the size of the scene.
 Terra, meanwhile, is dogmatic and tries to apply his methods to her concerns.
 The difference in impact is about how you’d expect.
 Now, Aqua doesn’t get a scene so perfectly analogous to this, but she does have a scene where she talks to someone in tears, and does have a scene where she helps a princess in distress, so those probably bear keeping in mind.